corstian/digital-garden/_blog/2025/Impedance matching the domain library with Marten.md

 }
 ```

 Most of the complexity in here revolves around interaction between state and persistence.
-At first initialization
+At first initialization revolves around retrieving the correct items from the